DrC0okie/HEIG_PCO_Labo2/README.md

 performance of the program.

 The results for a match at the very beginning of the search space also indicate that the program start-up time is negligible compared to the execution time of the brute-force loop.
 Interestingly, the program start-up is considerably slower when more threads are used.
 This is due to the overhead cost of creating new threads as well as the eventual preemption that may happen at the very beginning of the program.

 Although the experiment gives us a good idea of the performance of the program, it is not a perfect representation of the performance of the program due to the lack of repetitions in the tests.
 This lack of repetition means that the results are not statistically significant.
 For proper testing, a bigger series of tests should be run in order to follow the [Law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers).

-## Tested scenarios

-All the scenarios below have been checked:

-- [x] The application must find the original password and notify the user
-- [x] If the password is not found the application must notify the user
-- [x] The multi-threaded application must be faster than the original single-threaded one
-- [x] The application must not crash if the password length, or the hash value are erroneous
-- [x] The status bar must report the progress